robmurr/AI-Energy-Optimization/ScaleneDemo/MaskRCNNonPytorch/traincoco/README.md

 scalene train.py --use-cuda --iters 20 --dataset coco --data-dir coco2017
 ```

-This will generate a `profile.html` file in the root folder.
+This will generate a `profile.html` and `profile.json` file in the root folder.
 Depending on your hardware, training may take a significant amount of time.

 ---

 ## Notes

 - This setup uses PyTorch and Torchvision compatible with CUDA (if available).
+- Works only with x86 (windows system) for now
 - If running on a CPU-only machine, modify the script to use `device='cpu'`.
 - Scalene provides **line-by-line CPU, memory, and GPU usage** insights.